-Both of the above incorporate a man-pad bar area with the addition of a theater room.
+Both of the above incorporate a man-pad bar area in addition to the theater room.

-Especially in newer construction theater rooms are becoming very popular.
+Especially with newer construction, theater rooms are becoming very popular.

 An unused portion of your basement would work well.

 The above is a remodel but good to see what we are talking about.
 If your dormer/upstairs/attic is finished then you could use this space for your theater room refresh.
 Here is the finished product:

 Otherwise, your theater space should be easy to choose as you will want a space without windows.
 It doesn’t need to be a large space, but it’s your choice.
 Converting a small space is much easier—and works just as well as a large space.

 If you chose to partition a portion of your basement off, choose the end with no windows and close it off with large, heavy dark drapes.
 Lighting should not be one of the elements in this refresh as you will want to keep your original lights and just turn them off when you’re ready to start the movie.